codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 %}

-When you commit to a Pull Request, not only Codefresh will auto-build it, but you will also see the build request in the Github UI as well:
+When you commit to a Pull Request, not only Codefresh will auto-build it, but you will also see the build request in the GitHub UI as well:

 {% include
 image.html